lizmat/articles/raku.md

 connotation.
 This association could have been prevented had Perl 6 been given another name in the past.
 But again, that ship has sailed when the first official release of Perl 6 was presented to the world in December 2015.
+From my point of view, the strong association can be made into a positive asset given anough time and effort.
+And I still believe in that.

 Badgering
 ---------